sg-s/xolotl/docs/how-to/make-plots.md

 set `x.pref.show_Ca = false`.
 To make this change permanent for all xolotl objects, edit the `pref.m` file in the xolotl directory.

 !!!
-Note "What's a contributing current?
+Note "What's a contributing current?"
     The voltage trace is colored by the dominant current at that time.
 When the voltage is increasing, the color corresponds to the largest positive (inward cation or outward anion) current.
 Inversely, when the voltage is decreasing, the color corresponds to the largest negative (outward cation or inward anion) current.